AtsuMiyai/UPD/README.md

 </div>

 ## News
+2024.05: We have refactor the structure of the codebase to evaluate both UPD and Standard problems at once.
-2024.03: The short version (4p) of this paper has been accepted by [ICLR 2024 R2-FM Workshop](https://iclr-r2fm.github.io).
+2024.03: The short version (4p.) of this paper has been accepted by [ICLR 2024 R2-FM Workshop](https://iclr-r2fm.github.io).

 ## Introduction